12 Tips: How to Capture More Heart & Soul in your Travel Photos

 7. Share your Photo on the LED screen

 Everyone, especially children, loves to see their pictures in your work.
 If you’ve ever traveled to more remote places, you know that the technology behind digital photography alone is fascinating enough in some underdeveloped areas of the world.
 And seeing themselves in the picture elicits more smiles and camaraderie than most anything else I can think of.
-I showed my inexpensive point and shoot camera to some schoolchildren in Peru, when we stayed there with a local family, and taught them how to tilt the LED screen back to take their own selfies.
-I finally had to put an end to the excitement as we said goodbye, but for over an hour, I watched them explore and create, while I happily photographed them.
+I showed my inexpensive point and shoot camera to some schoolchildren in Amantani Island, Peru, where we stayed there with a local family, and taught them how to tilt the LED screen back to take their own selfies.
+I finally had to put an end to the excitement as we said goodbye, but for over an hour I watched them explore and create, while I happily photographed them.
 I've since upgraded my equipment several times but I still take that little camera with me for moments like this.
 By the way, the photos they took of themselves are much more fun than those I took, with many a tongue stuck out and plenty of giggles all around!

 8. Stage Ahead of Time